 - promoting and sustaining competition in the markets;

-As such, the provisions of the Competition Act are designed around the ‘effects doctrine’ which is, yet again, consistent with international legislations and empowers the CCI to examine the ‘conduct’ of market participants as well as proposed ‘structural changes’ in an industry using the appreciable adverse effect on competition (AAEC) test which is guided by the provisions of sections 19(3) and 20(4).
-The AAEC test is the substantive legal standard which, when adopted by the CCI, allows it to undertake a detailed ex post assessment of ‘conduct’ related issues, as well as an ex ante analysis of ‘structural changes’ in a given relevant market.
+As such, the provisions of the Competition Act are designed around the effects doctrine, which is, yet again, consistent with international legislations, and empowers the CCI to examine the conduct of market participants, as well as proposed structural changes in an industry, using the appreciable adverse effect on competition (AAEC) test that is guided by the provisions of sections 19(3) and 20(4).
+The AAEC test is the substantive legal standard that, when adopted by the CCI, allows it to undertake a detailed ex-post assessment of conduct-related issues, as well as an ex-ante analysis of ‘structural changes’ in a given relevant market.

 Other key provisions

-The Competition Act vests the CCI with the authority to undertake an inquiry into alleged contraventions of the ‘conduct’-related provisions on the basis of a reference made to it by the central government, a state government or a statutory authority; or on the basis of an information which is filed before it; or on its own (suo moto) motion.
+The Competition Act vests the CCI with the authority to undertake an inquiry into alleged contraventions of the conduct-related provisions on the basis of a reference made to it by the central government, a state government or a statutory authority; on the basis of information filed before it; or on its own motion.

 In case the CCI arrives at a prima facie view that the conduct in question is likely to be in contravention of the provisions of the Competition Act, the CCI will issue directions to the Office of the Director General (the DG Office), its investigating arm, to carry out a detailed investigation and submit a report thereon.
-After the investigation report has been submitted by the DG Office, the CCI will carry out a detailed inquiry into the matter and if the contravention is established, the CCI has been empowered under the Competition Act to, inter alia, pass certain orders, impose significant penalties, order the division of a dominant enterprise and so on.10
+After the investigation report has been submitted by the DG Office, the CCI will carry out a detailed inquiry into the matter, and if the contravention is established, the CCI is empowered under the Competition Act to, inter alia, pass certain orders, impose significant penalties and order the division of a dominant enterprise.9

-Under the ‘combination’ provisions, any transaction that meets the statutorily prescribed thresholds11 has to be mandatorily pre-notified to the CCI for its approval prior to such transaction being given effect to.12 The CCI, after conducting an ex ante assessment of the proposed combination can approve the combination, block the combination, or direct parties to make suitable modifications to such transactions.13
+Under the combination provisions, any transaction that meets the statutorily prescribed thresholds10 has to be mandatorily pre-notified to the CCI for its approval prior to such transaction being given effect to.11 The CCI, after conducting an ex-ante assessment of the proposed combination, can approve the combination, block the combination, or direct parties to make suitable modifications to such transactions.12

-Appeals against the orders passed by the CCI can be filed before the Competition Appellate Tribunal (COMPAT)14 with the final appeal being brought before the Supreme Court of India.
+Appeals against the orders passed by the CCI can be filed before the Competition Appellate Tribunal (COMPAT)13 with the final appeal being brought before the Supreme Court of India.14

 International dimension of trade and antitrust laws in India